-Chris Gardner, NOAA Martha Herzog, NOAA Steven Intelmann, NOAA Monique LaFrance Bartley, NPS James J. Miller, NOAA Jennifer Miller, BOEM Paul Turner, NOAA Matthew Wilson, NOAA
+Chris Gardner, NOAA

+Martha Herzog, NOAA

+Steven Intelmann, NOAA

+Monique LaFrance Bartley, NPS James J. Miller, NOAA Jennifer Miller, BOEM Paul Turner, NOAA Matthew Wilson, NOAA

-SSS are acoustic instruments that transmit two fan-shaped beams in a wide track across, a narrow track along the path, and one on either side.
-These are from the sonar's transducers to the seafloor and record the returns as a series of backscatter vs. time measurements.
+SSS are acoustic instruments that transmit two narrow, fan-shaped beams in a wide track on both sides of a path (Figure 5.1).
+The beams radiate from the sonar's transducers to the seafloor; the transducers also record the returns as a series of backscatter vs. time measurements.
 The sound is absorbed, reflected, and scattered to various degrees, depending on the seafloor's geological, geomorphic, and biological characteristics and anthropogenic features (e.g., shipwrecks, obstructions).
-For example, more sound is absorbed in soft sediment environments, whereas more sound is reflected in coarse sediment and rocky environments, by coral reefs and shellfish beds, and shipwrecks.
+For example, soft sediment environments absorb more sound than coarse sediment and rocky environments, coral reefs and shellfish beds, and shipwrecks, all of which tend to reflect sound.
 The unique acoustic pattern indicative of a given seafloor feature is referred to as its "acoustic signature" and allows for the side scan data to be interpreted.
-Calculate the relief of seafloor features by measuring the shadow height in the side scan record.
-Tow SSS's at depth behind a vessel or operated from AUVs at a fixed altitude above the seafloor.
-Hull mounted options can be utilized, generally in shallower water.
+The relief of seafloor features is calculated by measuring the shadow height in the side scan record.
+SSS can be towed at depth behind a vessel or operated from AUVs at a fixed altitude above the seafloor (Figure 5.2).
+Hull mounted SSS are also used, generally in shallower water.